badersur/chirp/module-2/readme.md

 ####Creating an Angular module and controller

-First things first, we'll need to create an Angular app that's going to control the all the functionality for the our application's front end.
+First things first, we'll need to create an Angular app that's going to control all the functionality for our application's front end.
 Let's call that `chirpApp.js`.
 We can then integrate it into our `main.html`, `login.html`, and `signup.html` views.

 In here, we'll create a `module` named `chirpApp` to contain all the logic for this Angular app.
 We'll also add in a `controller` named `mainController` that takes care of our core functionality, such as creating and displaying posts.
 We're going to leave these empty for now.